 Diocese of El Paso, Texas

 Dreamers across the United States are taking prominent leadership roles in the Church and in their communities.
 Their contributions have a lasting impact and continue to shape our faith.
 They continue to lead and serve despite an uncertain future.
-The diocese nominates three dreamers—Efren, Karla and Sebastian—young immigrants who exemplify service, action and the perseverance of all Dreamers.
+The diocese nominates three dreamers—Efren, Mariana and Sebastian—young immigrants who exemplify service, action and the perseverance of all Dreamers.
 Efren is a parishioner of Sacred Heart Church, one of the oldest parishes in the diocese, just yards from the border, where he coordinates religious education for youth.
-Karla, sixteen years, attends Our Lady of Assumption Church and is a youth minister and catechist.
+Mariana, sixteen years, is a youth minister and catechist at a local parish.
 Sebastian works with Hope Border Institute’s Leadership Academy to inspire young immigrants through faith.
 Even in our polarized political climate, Dreamers have changed public opinion about immigration and shown talent in organizing communities.
 A new generation of leadership is showing that young people can be protagonists of a different future and part of an inclusive, participatory Church.
 These three Dreamers represent a young, active and engaged Church who are changing the face of El Paso faith communities.

 Diocese of Fairbanks, Alaska